-The Community Outreach Division is the organizational unit responsible for the coordination and implementation of the crime prevention activities of the Greenville Police Department.
-The unit is assigned to the Administrative Services Bureau.
+The Community Outreach Division and Youth Outreach Division are the organizational units responsible for the coordination and implementation of the crime prevention activities of the Greenville Police Department.
+The units are assigned to the Administrative Services Bureau.

 The Community Outreach Division shall be responsible for, but not limited to the following activities: